Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/incremental.md

 The 'print extra info' setting makes it so extra information about the simulation is printed alongside the usual information.
 As of writing, this is just the speed of the car in km/h.

-The 'terminal title info level' setting makes it so the title bar of the (bruteforce) terminal displays certain information:
+The 'terminal title info level' setting makes it so the title bar of the terminal displays certain information:
 1. "Incremental".
 2. The previous level, as well as the current iteration compared to the total amount of iterations.
 3. The previous level, as well as the lower/current/upper times in ms.